CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 This is where I would write about my path tracer...
 IF I HAD ONE

+### Object loading

+TODO: describe how to describe in scene file

+#### Bounding Volume

+Simple axis-aligned bounding box for each Shape object in the mesh

+#### TODO: parallel triangle ingestion

+Spin up kernels to move/copy the memory around, compute the triangle normals

+#### TODO: textures?
+(Maybe)

+### Specular Sampling with Exponent

+Implemented specular reflections with configurable exponent

+TODO: link picture with exponent comparison noted

+### TODO: refraction

+### TODO: subsurface scattering

 ## Configuration Notes

 ### CMakeLists changes